Leoinferos666/Leoinferos666/README.md

 - 👋 Hi, I’m Brijesh Kamal Pandya
 - I am a robotics and technology enthusiast
-- Currently on an adventure to explore robotics and aerosspace technologies -www.linkedin.com/in/brijesh-kamal-pandya
+- Currently on an adventure to explore robotics and aerospace technologies -www.linkedin.com/in/brijesh-kamal-pandya